Prashant Kishor: Retirement

+Political career

 Jan Suraaj

-A year later on 2 May 2021, Kishor hinted toward the formation of a political outfit of his own with a tweet that said that it was time to go to the "Real Masters, The People" and on the path of "Jan Suraaj-Peoples Good Governance[sic]"—similar to his last campaign titled "Baat Bihar Ki".
+A year later on 2 May 2021, Kishor hinted toward the formation of a political outfit of his own with a tweet that said that it was time to go to the "Real Masters, The People" and on the path of "Jan Suraaj-Peoples Good Governance[sic]"similar to his previous campaign titled "Baat Bihar Ki".
 Kishor announced a 3,000 km Padyatra which would take place across Bihar, and would involve Kishor meeting with people from all across the state.
 The "Padyatra" took place under his "Jan Suraaj Padyatra" campaign.
 One of the stated goals of the campaign was to form a political party, which he estimated would fight its first election in the 2025 Bihar Legislative Assembly.

 On 2 October 2024, Kishor announced the Jan Suraaj campaign as a formal political party, which was named as the Jan Suraaj Party (JSP).
-On 9 October 2025, JSP released its first candidate list of 51 (out of 243) people for the 2025 Bihar Legislative Assembly, followed by the second list with 71 more candidates.
-It was speculated that he will be contesting election from Raghopour seat, but on 14 October, Kishor confirmed that he himself will not contest the election.

-Jan Suraaj Party could not win any seat in the 2025 Bihar Legislative Assembly.
+On 9 October 2025, JSP released its first candidate list of 51 candidates for the 2025 Bihar Legislative Assembly, followed by the second list with 71 more candidates.
+It was speculated that he would contest an election from the Raghopur assembly constituency, but on 14 October, Kishor confirmed that he will not contest.The party did not win any seats in the 2025 Bihar Legislative Assembly.
+The party won its first seat when Kishor won the Bankipur by-election in 2026.

+Electoral performance

+Kishor won his first election in a by-election from Bankipur in 2026 and became a Member of the Bihar Legislative Assembly.
+He took oath as a Member of the Bihar Legislative Assembly on 17th August 2026.